vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - synth validation checks instrument and sample model structure;
 - collection reconciliation checks collection references against admitted assets.

-`ValidationReport` is a small accumulator over ordinary `Diagnostic` values.
-It adds composition and the scan-admission throwing policy without introducing a parallel validation-only error model.
+`ValidationReport` only composes ordinary `Diagnostic` values.
+Admission failures are transferred directly into session diagnostics, preserving their codes and source ranges; exceptions are reserved for unexpected failures rather than validation control flow.

 Snapshots do not run a second whole-session audit.
 They are read-only copies of state that has already crossed those gates.
 This keeps invariant ownership at